PSY1200 – Introduction to developmental psychology

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 - Individual semester essay.
 Requirements about the form and the content of the essay will be provided at the beginning of the course and posted on Canvas.

 One grade will be given, based on both grade from semester essay and multiple-choice exam.
-Each part will count for 50 percent each of the final grade.
-Students have to pass both individual semester essay and multiple-choice exam semester to receive a passing grade (A-E) in course.
+Each part will count for 50 percent of the final grade.
+Students have to pass both individual semester essay and multiple-choice exam the same semester to receive a passing grade (A-E).

 Examination support material